rchinerman/enzest/README.md

 yarn install
 ```

-To install all third-party library interface definitions assocated with our dependencies for use with Flow, first ensure the [flow-typed] tool is installed.
+To install all third-party library interface definitions assocated with the dependencies listed in package.json for use with Flow, first ensure the [flow-typed](https://github.com/flowtype/flow-typed) tool is installed:

 ```
 yarn global add flow-typed
 ```

-Then, install the all definitions listed within package.json:
+Then, install all definitions listed within package.json:

 ```
 flow-typed install